 A pre-approval indicates that a lender has determined you are financially qualified for a loan.
 Applying for a mortgage loan will determine if you, and the house you would like to buy, meet the lender’s standards.

 - I was recently pre-approved and would like to make an offer.
 How long of an escrow period should I negotiate?

-In general, you should allow thirty days from the date your offer is accepted until the close of escrow.
+In general, you should allow thirty (30) days from the date your offer is accepted until the close of escrow.
 This will allow adequate time for the appraisal as well as various inspections to take place.
-In certain instances, however, it may be possible to close your loan in less than thirty days.

 - Who will provide me with an update on my loan status?